 Get medical help right away if you take too much acetaminophen (overdose), even if you feel well.
 Overdose symptoms may include nausea, vomiting, loss of appetite, sweating, stomach/abdominal pain, extreme tiredness, yellowing eyes/skin, and dark urine.

 Daily alcohol use, especially when combined with acetaminophen, may damage your liver.
 Avoid alcohol.

-Children should not use products that contain dihydrocodeine after certain surgeries (including tonsil/adenoid removal).
+Children younger than 18 should not use products that contain dihydrocodeine after certain surgeries (including tonsil/adenoid removal).
 Also, for children younger than 12 years, do not use dihydrocodeine to treat cough or pain unless specifically directed by the doctor.
 Some children are more sensitive to dihydrocodeine and have had very serious (rarely fatal) breathing problems such as slow/shallow breathing (see also Side Effects section).
 Talk with your doctor or pharmacist about the risks and benefits of this medication.

 Trezix oral Uses

 See also Warning section.